everydaytimmy/reading-notes/README.md

-# Code 201 Reading Notes
+# Reading Notes

-### This site is a catalog of notes from my reading assignments.
+#### This site is a catalog of notes from my reading assignments made during my 'learning to code' journey.

+## Code 201 - Foundations of Software Development
-# Reading Assignments
+#### Reading Assignments

 * ### Reading Assignment 1